Annual Meeting Speakers

 Franks met his wife, Kendra, while they were both students at Henderson State University.
 They have two boys, Nathan and Travis.

-He and his wife, Debbie, have two children and reside in Arvada, Colo.
+He and his wife, Constance, have three children and one grandchild.

 John Yeats is executive director of the Missouri Baptist Convention.
 He directs the state’s missionary staff; administers Cooperative Program funds given by Missouri Baptist churches; serves as publisher of The Pathway, the official news journal of the MBC; and sets the state’s cooperative strategy for fulfilling the Acts 1:8 mission mandate.